oneapi-src/oneAPI-tab/image/README.rst

 Upcoming Meetings
 =================

+The next Image SIG will be held on December 14, 2023, from 10am to 11am CST.

 To join the Image SIG, email oneapi@codeplay.com to register for our quarterly meetings.
 You will be added to the mailing list and notified of upcoming events.